 Slowly riding: Shift gear down into 2nd and don’t forget to pull the clutch in and use the brakes

 When you want to stop, pull its clutch lever in and stay the throttle.
 Next, you should use the rear and front brakes slowly.
 Remember to use the left foot as it can steady your motorbike at the stop while keeping the right foot directly on the ground.

 The hardest thing for beginners is to be familiar with clutching – gearing – and accelerating steps.
 If you fail to do so, your motorbike’s engine will be easy to stop working.
 When you are used to them, the feeling of mastering these uncontrollable horses is a delusion.
 Whenever you sit up, you just want to surf.

 Stalling is a highly common mistake made by beginner motorcycle riders.
 All you need to do is master the clutch lever.

-If you let the clutch out too soon will stall the bike or if you accelerate as soon as releasing the clutch a bit that causes the engine to roar and the motorcycle can’t move because of the clutch out not enough distance.
+If you let the clutch out too soon will stall the bike or if you accelerate as soon as releasing the clutch a bit that causes the engine to roar and the motorcycle can’t move because of the clutch not having enough distance.

 - Not Downshifting at a Stop

 People often forget to downshift to N at a stop.
 And you’ll be in for a bit of a surprise if you still put the 1st or 2nd gear and release the clutch completely.
 The same, when you start the bike, always remember the bike is in the Neutral position.
 Ideally, you’ll have your clutch lever pulled in all the way as you brake to a complete stop, which will allow you to downshift seamlessly.

 If you are a newbie, you may not avoid having the following questions: